Crafting Query Parameters in Python

 Constraints

-- The function should be efficient for dictionaries with up to 100 key-value pairs.
+- The function must be efficient enough to handle dictionaries with up to 100 key-value pairs.

 Notes